Top 3 Emotional Eating Coaches & How They Help Change Mentalities

 1. Stephanie Mansour

 Stephanie Mansour is a health and fitness expert who has made a name for herself in the health industry on numerous news and TV shows, such as Fox New York, Today Show, PBS, and her very own “Step It Up With Steph” on American Public Television.
-With over 10 years of experience in the industry, Steph focuses on helping clients through tips and tricks that make dieting easier, learning how to make healthy food choices, and getting rid of emotional and physical weight slowing you down
+Drawing from over a decade of experience, Steph is dedicated to guiding clients through dieting tips and tricks, promoting healthy food decisions, and helping them overcome emotional and physical weight challenges.

 All in all, Stephanie Mansour is highly qualified in this industry, having earned her BA in Communications with an emphasis on Women’s Studies & Psychology from the University of Michigan.